HuaizhengZhang/MIGProfiler/README.md

-3. Set up the MIG device configuration you want to profile.
+### 3. Set up the MIG device configuration

+You can set up the MIG configuration you would like to profile.
 For example, here we will profile on `MIG 4g.40gb` configuration.

    ```shell
    $ nvidia-smi mig -i 0 -cgi 4g.40gb -C